Get the HIST 3770—Post World War II Domesticity RSS feed

 To enable the HIST 3770—Post World War II Domesticity RSS feed, simply drag this link into your RSS reader.

 In the decades after World War II, Americans focused on their homes and families as never before.
-Marriage and birth rates -- across race and class lines -- rose to a 20th century high.
+Marriage and birth rates—across race and class lines—rose to a twentieth century high.
 Everything from popular culture, leisure activities, marital advice literature, and cookbooks reflected this intense emphasis on early marriage, childbearing, and domestic life.
 While this ideology of domesticity remained a fundamental part of Cold War consensus culture through the 1960s, feminists, homosexuals, civil rights activists, peace groups, and individuals embraced domesticity to varying degrees.
 Many challenged or offered alternatives to mainstream conceptions of domesticity.

-This exhibit uses primary source materials from Utah State University's Special Collections and Archives to explore the complex workings of domestic ideology in postwar America.
+This exhibit uses primary source materials from Utah State University's Special Collections & Archives to explore the complex workings of domestic ideology in postwar America.

 Mormons for ERA, Keith Allred, Tyler Mills, and Mason Stott

 Cookbooks, Sadie Anderson, Kendrick Schut, and Madison Kelsey

 Advice Literature, Katie Henrie, Jessica Thompson, and Madilynn Barr

 Virginia Hansen, Was Frankie Urrutia-Smith